projectsbyif/openapis/pages/scenario-2-managing-utility-bills-in-a-shared-household.md

 ![The left screen shows three names housemates and the right screen collects information about everyone moving out on 29th January 2021, and requesting to move the bills to the new address](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/BillsBox_screen-910_v1.jpg)

-One housemate can start off the process, then once everyone agrees, Bills Box can tell your provider that you’ve all agreed to move out.
-If you’re all moving together, Bills Box can even take your accounts with you to the new address.
+One housemate can start off the process, then once everyone agrees, Bills Box can tell your provider that you&rsquo;ve all agreed to move out.
+If you&rsquo;re all moving together, Bills Box can even take your accounts with you to the new address.

 ![The left screen shows one of three housemates having agreed to the move, with the other two 'waiting'.
 The right screen shows a confirmation screen each housemate would have to agree to in order to move out](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/BillsBox_screen-1112_v1.jpg)

 #### Helping out the next tenants

 As well as tying up loose ends, Bills Box makes it simple for the next tenants.
-This helps ensure there’s a clean switch, and no chasing bills months after you’ve moved out.
+This helps ensure there&rsquo;s a clean switch, and no chasing bills months after you&rsquo;ve moved out.

 And perhaps Bills Box will make your life simpler next time you move into a new home.